 6. Nature Scavenger Hunt

-Print or draw a simple picture-based scavenger hunt list: a leaf, a rock, a flower, a feather, something yellow, something rough.
+Draw a simple picture-based scavenger hunt list: a leaf, a rock, a flower, a feather, and something yellow.
 Take your toddler outside with a small basket and let them find each item.
-It teaches observation, colour recognition, and texture awareness without feeling like learning at all.

 7. Bug Hotel Building